NixLabs-Dev/statuspage/README.md

 - Real-time status updates
 - Simple and clean design
 - Built with Next.js for performance and scalability
+- Make email subscriptions work

 Working on
 - Tie into NixLabs internal queueing API for sending messages via discord
-- Mathematical rendering making the first and last items in a list of an outage yellow and the rest red (check if item to left is yellow, and item to right is yellow, then make red) (if item to left is red, but to right is green then yellow)
-- Make email subscriptions work

 ## Screenshots